 - In the direction of Siena.
 We could do this trip for days on end without seeing even a fraction of the storybook hill towns, thermal spas, wine meccas, historic churches, and gorgeous vistas on the road to Siena.
-Lots of people don’t make it as far as Siena – that’s why I call this “in the direction of …”
+We don’t often make it as far as Siena – that’s why I call this “in the direction of …”

 - In the direction of Perugia and Assisi.
-We’ve had guests never make it past Deruta, but they remember that day every time they serve a meal on the gorgeous ceramic dinnerware they bought from one of the artisans in Deruta.
+And those who don’t make it past Deruta can remember the day every time they use the gorgeous ceramic dinnerware they bought from one of the artisans in Deruta.

 - In the direction of Montefalco and Bevagna.
 This trip lends itself to a drive by Spoleto on one way and Todi on the way back.

 - In the direction of Montefiascone and Viterbo.
-These are big towns/small cities that many tourists miss, and there are several Renaissance gardens in the area that are also well worth a visit.
+These are big towns/small cities that many tourists miss, and there are several Renaissance gardens in the area that are also well with a visit.